Tuesday, 28 April 2009

 As Prime Minister, Asquith, the Liberal leader, championed a string of domestic reforms.
 We're talking old age pensions, national insurance, and even clipping the wings of the House of Lords.

-He led Britain into the murky waters of World War I, but by 1916, after a string of military and political headaches, Asquith hung up his Prime Ministerial hat and David Lloyd George took the reins.
+He led Britain into the murky waters of World War I, but by 1916, after a string of military and political headaches, Asquith hung up his Prime Ministerial hat on December 5, 1916 and David Lloyd George took the reins.

 His political resume is: